Tak-Au/Photo-Search/README.md

 ## Requirements
 For the Modeling part you need Keras.
 To export the model from Keras to ONNX, you need WinMLTools.

 For the Inference part you need .NET Core3 SDK preview and .net core 3 runtime.

+The .Net Core 3 SDK and .Net Core 3 runtime can be download via: https://dotnet.microsoft.com/download/dotnet-core/3.0

 You need to enable VS to allow for .NET Core3 SDK preview to be used.

 See link: https://blogs.msdn.microsoft.com/dotnet/2018/11/13/net-core-tooling-update-for-visual-studio-2017-version-15-9/